crate/cloud-reference/docs/glossary.rst

 An offer or subscription offer is a Software-as-a-Service (:ref:`SaaS
 <glossary-saas>`) product prepared for consumer purchase on a subscription
 basis.
-CrateDB Cloud has an offer on the |Microsoft Azure Marketplace| and is preparing an offer on AWS.
+CrateDB Cloud has an offer on the |Microsoft Azure Marketplace| and on the `AWS Marketplace`_.

 .. _glossary-org: